Herkimer Diamond Event: The tiny crystals act as “seeds” from which larger Herkimer diamonds grow.

 A Large Diversity in Herkimer Diamonds

 Every Herkimer diamond specimen tells a story about its formation, particularly if it is attached to the rock of its “birth place” (called a matrix specimen).
 When detached from rock, loose as a single crystal, it is difficult to tell the differences from one mine to another, with a few exceptions (some types of crystals are unique to certain mines).
-Understanding “how Herkimer diamonds were made” requires collecting hundreds of samples from across the entire district - which was not possible for one person.
-Photography, and often specimens, from scross the entire district were contributed to this research project.
+Understanding “how Herkimer diamonds were made” requires collecting hundreds of samples from across the entire district are donated by the community and thus make this research project successful.
 A list of the supporters is provided on the “Friends of Herkimer Diamonds” page:

 More information about how Herkimer diamonds were formed will be provided on the pages listed in the column on the right.
 In addition, within those pages will be links to more science - look for the red numbered button.